ByAUJay

 Financial Services: Cross-Border Payments with Quorum

-- Implemented Raft consensus for high throughput.
+- Rolled out Raft consensus to boost throughput.

-- Integrated with HSMs for key management.
+- Integrated with HSMs for secure key management.

 Supply Chain Transparency with Besu